Reading time: 18 min.

 Red light normally ranges between wavelengths of 630-750 nanometers.
 However, some devices have several modes, which also offer near-infrared (810-850 nm) or infrared (over 900 nm) light options.

-If you would like to use this device for additional purposes than just hair regrowth (e.g. reducing tissue inflammation, pain management, skin care, or even alleviating symptoms of depression), you may want to opt for a device with a wider wavelength range.
+If you would like to use this device for additional purposes than just hair regrowth (e.g., reducing tissue inflammation, pain management, skincare, or even alleviating symptoms of depression), you may want to opt for a device with a broader wavelength range.

 Light intensity and radiance